Benjamin Looker, Ph.D.

 See Ben's complete C.V. here.

-Ben serves on the Faculty Council of the College of Arts & Sciences, the Advisory Board for the university's Micah House program, and the interdepartmental Urban Workshop Team.
+Ben serves on the Advisory Board for the university's Micah House program and the interdepartmental Urban Workshop Team.
 He also represents the American Studies Department as board member for the Mid-America American Studies Association (MAASA).
-In the past, he has been a member of the SLU Mellon Faculty Development Grants Selection Committee (2009-11), the Des Peres Hall Learning Studio Advisory Committee (2010), and two departmental faculty search committees.
+In the past, he has been a member of the Faculty Council of the College of Arts & Sciences (2010-12), the SLU Mellon Faculty Development Grants Selection Committee (2009-11), the Des Peres Hall Learning Studio Advisory Committee (2010), and two departmental faculty search committees.
 Before joining SLU, he organized the two-day symposium and concert series "Music and Musicians of the Black Artists' Group in St. Louis" (2006), and he served as a volunteer union organizer for the Graduate Employees & Students Organization (GESO) at Yale University.
 Ben currently organizes an irregular departmental series of lectures, walks, and panels on local urban spaces and culture.

 Book: "Point from which Creation Begins": The Black Artists' Group of St. Louis (St. Louis: Missouri Historical Society Press, 2004).
 [Reviewed in J. American History, J. African American History, J. Royal Musical Association, Choice, AllAboutJazz.com, and Mo.
 Historical Review.]